srl-labs/containerlab/docs/cmd/exec.md

 ### label

-Using `--laber` it is possible to filter the nodes to execute the command on using labels attached to the nodes.
+Using `--label` it is possible to filter the nodes to execute the command on using labels attached to the nodes.
 The label is provided as a string in the form of `key=value`.
 The `key` is the label name, and the `value` is the label value.

 Exec command should either be provided with a topology file, or labels, or both.

 Recall that you can check the labels attached to the nodes with `docker inspect -f '{{.Config.Labels | json}}' <container-name>` command.

-### node-filter

-The local `--node-filter` flag allows a user to specify a subset of nodes from the topology to exec the command(s) on, instead of all (default).
-Applies to executions where the topology file is provided.

 ## Examples